 Evernote allows me to take those distractions and put them into organized filing cabinets for later use.

 It sounds similar to bookmarking, and essentially, that’s what it is, but on crack!
 What I love most is the fact that I can access it on any mobile device (Smartphone, tablet, etc).

 Ps – There’s also a chrome extension for it called “Evernote Web Clipper” look into it when you get a chance.

 This is the application I use to transfer my ideas, inspiration, and distractions into roadmaps and action plans.
 This is more effective than jotting things down on a notepad.

 I don’t know what it is, but whenever I look down at a notepad full of chicken scratch it overwhelms me.
 With FreeMind, everything is in 1 project, comprised of multiple bite-sized units → It’s clean.

 Now, there are other mind mapping applications out there on the market.
 I would suggest looking into a few and finding the one that looks and feels best (workflow-wise) for you.

 Like good-looking GUI’s.
 Now if you can’t afford to spend any money on it right now, then go with a free alternative.
 The only one I can think of right off hand is FreeMind.

 DropBox – Yep, just drop it in the box

-I recommend getting the upgrading at some point as you will easily sucked up the 2GB limit.
-I use 56gigs as I do a lot hi res file transferring between clients.
+I recommend getting the upgrading at some point as you will easily suck up the 2GB limit.
+I use 56gigs as I do a lot of hi-res files transferring between clients.